alshell7/vokaturi-android/README.md

 * You can use in built [recorder](https://github.com/alshell7/VokaturiAndroid/blob/master/vokaturi/src/main/java/com/projects/alshell/vokaturi/WavAudioRecorder.java) to record audio in WAV format, in case you wish to handle the voice recording by yourself.

-* Need some more info?, you [download](https://github.com/alshell7/VokaturiAndroid/blob/master/javadocs.zip) java documentation of the library.
+* Need some more info?, you can [download](https://github.com/alshell7/VokaturiAndroid/blob/master/javadocs.zip) the java documentation for the library.

-* Found some problems in the library? feel easy to report it in the [issues](https://github.com/alshell7/VokaturiAndroid/issues).
+* Found some problems in the library?, feel easy to report it in the [issues](https://github.com/alshell7/VokaturiAndroid/issues).

 ## How to Contribute?